mitmedialab/PRG-Group-Map/README.md

 #### Editing Your Information

-Your details are fed to the graph through the `describeYourself(...)` function, which takes a [javascript object](https://www.w3schools.com/js/js_objects.asp) (a specific set of key/value pairs).
+Inside of the file named for you, you'll find a call to the `describeYourself(...)` function, which is how youryYour details are fed to the graph (specifically through [javascript object](https://www.w3schools.com/js/js_objects.asp) passed to it as an argument).

 We make use of [Typescript](https://www.typescriptlang.org/) to ensure this object contains all the necessary information, and to also make our lives easier through helpful suggestings and code-completion.